abd-elrahman-mohamed-anter/production-grade-eks-cluster-gp/tf/Readme.md

 ## Monitoring — CloudWatch

-CloudWatch Container Insights set up via Terraform — `amazon-cloudwatch-observability` addon on the cluster, collecting CPU/memory, pod restarts, network I/O, and container logs in real time.
+CloudWatch Container Insights is set up at the infrastructure level via Terraform — the `amazon-cloudwatch-observability` addon is installed directly on the EKS cluster and the node group IAM role is granted `CloudWatchAgentServerPolicy`.
+This means monitoring is ready from the first deployment, with no manual setup.

+It collects CPU and memory per pod and node, container logs via Fluent Bit, pod restart counts, and network I/O — all visible in the AWS Console under a single dashboard.

 ![CloudWatch Container Insights — cluster overview](Screens/cloudwatchdash.png)